 This Inglewood character home was renovated by Australian Renovation Group.
-After adding a carport and reshaping the front of this home two years ago, the owners were so pleased with the results that they renovated again – this time building an entire second storey
+After adding a carport and reshaping the front of this home, the owners were so pleased with the results that they renovated again – this time building an entire second storey.

 Looks are deceptive in this charming Inglewood property.
 Behind the character facade lies a home with separate living area for the parents and all the modern conveniences.

-The owners first called on Australian Renovation Group two years ago to add a double carport and remodel the front of the home while maintaining its original character style.
-Impressed with the results, they called on ARG again – this time to add another storey.
+The owners first called on Australian Renovation Group to add a double carport and remodel the front of the home while maintaining its original character style.
+Impressed with the results, they called on ARG again to add another storey.
 “The clients wanted a second-storey parents’ retreat with a main bedroom, lounge room, kitchenette and an upstairs alfresco area,” ARG director Stuart Redwood says.
 “Basically they wanted enough room up there to lock themselves away from the children.”

 “It turned out to be a great renovation – the clients have very classic taste and finished it off beautifully.”
 The upstairs alfresco area is large enough to include a day bed and dining table.
 Stuart says the owners were specific about having a large alfresco area to enable them to entertain away from the children’s wing downstairs.